nandhag29/StudyBuzz/README.md

    This will open a terminal that contains an access link to our webpage.
 The webpage retroactively updates with the code, so be careful and don't touch any files.

 7. Run server.py.
-This allows the local server to connect with the webpage and now the webpage is fully functional
+This allows the local server to connect with the webpage and now the webpage is fully functional...

-________

-IMPORTANT: If upload is showing previous video summary, please rerun studytext.py.
+If upload is showing previous video summary, please save server.py and reload your local webpage.